-Nicolas de Torrente, MSF France administrator in Tanzania, November 1993 to June 1994 then MSF France Coordinator in Rwanda, August 1994 to March 1995 (in French).
+Nicolas de Torrenté, MSF France, Administrator in Tanzania, November 1993-June 1994, Coordinator in Rwanda, August 1994-March 1995 (in French).

 Violence and insecurity reigned in the Benaco camp.
 The first victims were Tutsi refugees and anyone suspected of having links to the RPF.